Stimulus Equipment

 The CHBH has a rack of Stimulus PCs in the Console Room.
 The individual PCs are addressed by a single keyboard mouse & local screen via the KVM Switch (Keyboard/Video/Mouse Switch) mounted at the top of the rack.

 Choose which Stimulus PC you want to run your experiment on and select that via the KVM Switch.
-KVM1 for Windows 10, KVM 2 for NeuroDebian. you can freely switch between the two, though MATLAB may need to be relaunched if it was active during switching.
+You can freely switch between KVM positions, though MATLAB may need to be relaunched if it was active during switching.

 What is seen on the local screen in the console room, is seen on the projector screen (when the wake command has been issued to the projector).
-Both local terminal screen and VPixx Projector are 1920x1080@120Hz for Ubuntu, and 1920x1080@100Hz for Windows 10 (not the 100Hz for Windows, 120Hz is not stable and will cause flickering).
 Note that only the central element of the Console Screen will be visible on the in bore projection screen.
 The Projector overfills the rear projection screen and the useful resolution is closer to ~4:3 ~1440x1080 visible.
 Always verify your paradigm's visual elements are not only visible on the projector screen and stimulus machine monitor, but remain so via the participant's superior mirror.

 The KVM is not configured to route Audio, therefore to choose a specific Stimulus PC, as audio source, employ the plugs on the Audio Patch Panel.